nseddon/Election_Analysis/README.md

 2. [Election_Analysis.txt](https://github.com/nseddon/Election_Analysis/blob/main/Analysis/election_analysis.txt) - Election results written to a text file for delivery to the Election Commission.
 3. [PyPoll_Challenge.py](https://github.com/nseddon/Election_Analysis/blob/main/PyPoll_Challenge.py) - Source code for the analysis

+## Election Audit Summary
+This audit may be used in future elections with modifications.
+The code currently provides a summary for state based elections with the ability to present:
+1. Statewide Metrics
+    1a.
+Total votes received during the election.
+2. County Based Metrics
+    2a.
+Names of counties where at least one vote was cast.
+    2b.
+Total votes received within each county
+    2c.
+Percentage of the Statewide Total Vote received within each County